mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

     echo "done"

-and then manually adjust for cluster size.
+and then manually adjust this for cluster size.

 ### Configuring Hadoop

-Note that we're specifying constraints to tell juju to use an m1.large for the hadoop master and m1.mediums for the slaves.
+Note that we're specifying constraints to tell juju to use different sized ec2 instances for different juju services.
+We'd like an m1.large for the hadoop master

     juju deploy ... --constraints "instance-type=m1.large" ... hadoop-master

+and m1.mediums for the slaves

+    juju deploy ... --constraints "instance-type=m1.medium" ... hadoop-slave

-and pass config files to specify different heap sizes
+Note that we'll also pass config files to specify different heap sizes for the different memory footprints

     juju deploy ... --config "hadoop-master.yaml" ... hadoop-master